JupallyVarunPrasad/Taste-Of-The-Woods-Cafe_SQL/README.md

 # Taste-Of-The-Woods-Cafe_SQL

-The project usually presents a scenario where a restaurant owner wants to gain insights from their sales and order data to make data-driven decisions.
+The project presents a scenario where the cafe owner wants to gain insights from their sales and order data to make data-driven decisions.

 **Key Objectives :-**